Indian Housing Block Grants

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-IHBG formula grants: In accordance with NAHASDA Sec.
-201, NAHASDA-eligible tribes interested must submit an Indian Housing Plan (IHP) no later than 75 days before the beginning of each tribal program year.
-The IHP must meet the requirements outlined in 24 CFR Subpart C. IHBG competitive grants: Application procedures and criteria will be published in the Notice of Funding Availability (NOFA).
+Eligible grant recipients must submit an Indian Housing Plan (IHP) to HUD, except as provided in section 101 (b)(2) of NAHASDA, no later than 75 days before the beginning of a Tribal program year.

 Award Procedure

-Upon approval of the IHP and/or IHBG competitive application, and as soon as a Congressional release has been obtained, HUD's Office of Native American Programs (ONAP) will send the applicant an award letter and a grant agreement to sign and return.
-If the applicant does not already have one, it will have to establish an account in HUD's Line of Credit Control System (LOCCS) so that it can draw down grant funds as needed to complete project/activities.
+Upon approval of the IHP, and as soon as a Congressional release has been obtained, HUD's Office of Native American Programs (ONAP) sends the applicant an award letter and a grant agreement to sign and return.
+If the grant recipient does not have one, it has to establish an account in HUD's Line of Credit Control System (LOCCS).

 Deadlines